rangigo/burger-app/README.md

-## My first react project replicating a simple burger application
+## My first React.js project replicating a simple burger application

 How to use:
 1) Clone this GitHub project